 - Non-scalable processes

 - Low yields

 - High impurity or tedious purification steps

 - Unstable intermediates

-- Use of explosive reaction step
+- Use of explosive reaction steps

 The drug substance manufacturing process must be scalable to the commercial product while maintaining the characteristics of the drug.
 Manufacturing campaigns should be carefully planned to provide enough drug substance to execute all of the development activities, including stability studies, nonclinical and clinical studies, and supporting formulation development studies.
 These factors are important to ensuring that there is sufficient drug to execute each development stage and to ensure readiness for later-phase registration studies and regulatory approval.

 Nonclinical studies are not mere tick-the-box exercises.
 A drug’s toxicology profile has a major influence on the approval process, and the FDA can issue a clinical hold and send a program back for further nonclinical studies.
 If this occurs, sponsors should not be discouraged — it is part of the process and happens with some frequency.
-However, this is preventable with proper analysis and planning of the toxicology program.
+However, it is preventable with proper analysis and planning of the toxicology program.